PRIVACY POLICY FOR CONTRIBUTORS

 Introduction

-This policy explains what data Five Mile Films Limited (“Five Mile” or “we”) collect about you and why, how we use it and who we share it with, as well as your rights as a data subject.
+This privacy policy explains what data Five Mile Films Limited (“Five Mile” or “we”) collect about you and why, how we use it and who we share it with, as well as your rights as a data subject.
 Your information is very important to us and we will look after it in accordance with laws and regulations relating to the protection of personal data applicable in the UK.

-This privacy policy applies to the personal information of participants or contributors whose contribution we are considering, or have decided, to include in a programme which we have produced, are producing or intend to produce.
+This privacy policy applies to the personal data of participants or contributors whose contribution we are considering, or have decided, to include in a programme which we have produced, are producing or intend to produce.
 It is important that you read this privacy policy together with any agreement or notice provided to you, so that you are fully aware of how and why we are collecting and using your data.
 This privacy policy supplements any other notices (if provided) and is not intended to override them.

 We may update this privacy policy from time to time and will post any changes on our website.

-This privacy policy was last updated on 17th July 2023.
+This privacy policy was last updated on 2nd February 2026.

 Who are we?